-The name Fishman made its introduction to the world of guitar pre – amps in a very early stage and has since proven its fame.
-Pre – amps by Fishman are diverse in both selections and characteristics, usually allow a wide and accurate control on the sound over compact designs.
+The name Fishman made its introduction to the world of guitar pre–amps in a very early stage and has since proven its fame.
+Pre–amps by Fishman are diverse in both selections and characteristics, usually allowing a wide and accurate control on the sound over compact designs.
 This brand has allied itself with many global guitar makers.
-If you find an acoustic guitar with a pre – amp, there is a great chance that said pre – amp is produced by Fishman.
+If you find an acoustic guitar with a pre–amp, there is a great chance that said pre–amp is produced by Fishman.

 The Aura Spectrum D.l. is the pride of Fishman.
-This is an aftermarket pre – amp that is designed to enhance the sound of your built – in pickups.
-First sight at the Aura can shun the beginner guitarists due to the amount of the intimidating amount of knobs.
+This is an aftermarket pre- amp that is designed to enhance the sound of your built in pickups.
+First sight of the Aura can shun the beginner guitarists due to the intimidating amount of knobs.
 “With great power, comes great responsibility” – people just simply refuse to assume the responsibility to this newfound power.
-Pour yourself in experimenting with this pre – amps and revel at its capability.
+Pour yourself in experimenting with this pre–amp and revel at its capability.
 The one unique innovation the Aura has in its powerful arsenal is Acoustic Imaging function, transforming your integrated pickups to an improvised studio microphone.
 To back up this feature, Fishman has installed within this unit 128 “images” for the users to browse.
 This means with just a twist of the knob, the Aura will bring you and your instrument to a studio specially tuned just for you.
 If the number 128 cannot satiate the greed within you, plug the pre – amps to your computer and choose from 500 more online.
 Whatever you want Fishman has you covered.

 Aside from said benefits, this unit also outperforms a number of its peers in terms of diversity.
 The Aura packs six knobs to monitor and adjust the product sound.
 With such a capability, it takes time to get familiar with the power of the Aura to find the perfect settings for you.